Murder of Catherine Carroll: Second investigation

-The discovery that a wrongful conviction had occurred to a second police investigation into the murder of Carroll.
+The discovery that a wrongful conviction had occurred led to a second police investigation into the murder of Carroll.
 Using a definitive DNA sample from the crime scene, NL police began a search for a killer.
 Police followed previously unpursued leads, leading them to seek DNA samples from more than 150 individuals, without success.
 A break came when Robert Johnston, the lead investigator on the second investigation into the case, received an anonymous phone call indicating that police should look closely at Parsons's childhood friend, Brian Doyle.
 Doyle, who was at the time living out of province, had been an individual who police had wanted to exclude in their DNA testing.
 Unable to locate Doyle, police retrieved a DNA sample from a relative of Doyle's, and learned that the blood sample obtained from the Carroll murder scene was related to Brian Doyle.

 Almost ten years after the murder of Carroll, police began to focus on Doyle, who they learned was living and working just outside Toronto, Ontario, and began a surveillance operation with the help of the Peel Regional Police, who were able to obtain Doyle's DNA from a discarded cigarette.
 The DNA sample from Doyle matched the unknown male DNA profile collected at the Carroll murder scene.
 Convinced they had Carroll's killer, Johnston launched a full-scale undercover police sting, known as Mr. Big, with the hope that Doyle would provide police with a confession.

 The sting involved the use of an undercover police operative, who posed as a black market dealer selling alcohol and cigarettes out of his pick-up truck.
 After several days of baiting the accused, Doyle saw an opportunity to make extra money, acting as a middleman, by buying directly from the operative and selling to his co-workers.
 Blinded by his own greed, Doyle became more involved in the elaborate police operation, and eventually offered to kill the undercover operative's fictional wife, in an effort to prove his loyalty to his newly found crime boss.
 The sting proved invaluable, as Doyle eventually agreed to a meet with the head of the fictional crime family, where he ultimately provided intimate details of the Carroll murder and described the crime in gruesome detail.
 Unbeknownst to Doyle, Johnston and Peel Regional police inspector Mike McMullin were sitting in an adjacent room video and audio recording the entire interaction.